bmeviauac01/softwarelab1/docs/Lab-MongoDB/Exercise-2.md

     .ToList();
     ```

     As seen above, this is performed using LINQ.

     !!! note ""
         This is not the only solution to "join" collections in MongoDB.
 Although there is no `join` operation, there are ways to query data across collections.
 Instead of doing this in MongoDB, we do the merging in C# as above.
-This would not be good if the data set was large.
-Also, if there was filtering involved, the code above would be much more complicated.
+This would not be good if the data set were large.
+Also, if there were filtering involved, the code above would be much more complicated.

 1. Use the `Categories` link of the website to test your solution.
 This will list the data provided by your code in a tabular format.
 You can use the `Add new product` functionality from before to create new products.
 This must result in an increase in the number of products in one of the categories.
 (Remember that inserting the product hard-coded a category ID.)

 !!! example "SUBMISSION"
     Create a **screenshot** of the web page listing the categories.
-Save the screenshot as `f2.png` and submit with the other files of the solution.
+Save the screenshot as `f2.png` and submit it with the other files of the solution.
 The screenshot shall display the **list of categories**.
 Verify that your **Neptun code** is visible on the image at the bottom of the page!
 The screenshot is required to earn the points.